 - you’ll only get the same amount of LTIA as maximum STIA if you are given a LTIA 100% award

 - you can claim LTIA and work, unlike STIA

-- LTIA is based on a medical assessment by a Social Security doctor, not medical certificates
+- LTIA is based on a medical assessment by a doctor at Customer and Local Services, not medical certificates

 - not all LTIA awards include Social Security contribution credits

 If you don’t agree with our decision about LTIA or you don’t understand it